In This Article

 Browser Developer Tools

-Press F12 to open developer tools and go to the Network tab.
-Here, reload the page and check the URL to see if it is the IP address of the domain name.
-If it displays an IP address, it means that the browser is trying to access the server directly using the IP, and this is why the error code is being displayed.
+If it displays an IP, it means the browser is trying to access the server directly using that IP, which is why the error code is displayed.

 To fix this problem, update the browser configuration to use the domain name instead of the IP.
-For APIs or scripts, check their settings or code and replace the IP address with the domain name.
+For APIs or scripts, check their settings or code and replace the IP with the domain name.

 Web Server Logs

-The other means to diagnose the problem is to analyze direct access attempts on the origin server.
-This will require administrator privileges, so log into your web server software and look for direct access attempts using the IP address.
+This will require administrator privileges, so log in to your web server software and look for direct access attempts using the IP address.
 Next, identify whether these requests are from legitimate users or malicious actors, then correlate them to error code 1003.

 Conclusion

 Cloudflare error 1003 occurs when someone tries to access a website using its IP address rather than its domain name.
 These requests get automatically blocked by Cloudflare because they attempt to get around Cloudflare’s security and performance checks.
-It is our hope that you understand how these errors occur and what you can do to fix them should they happen.